elementx54/moosefw_vim/README.md

 ## CUSTOMIZATION
 ---
-Feel free to change highlighting colors in the `syntax/moose_fw.vim` file or place a custom syntax file in the vim `after` directory.
+Feel free to change highlighting colors in the `syntax/moose_fw.vim` file or place a custom syntax file in the Vim `after` directory.
 Actually, feel free to change anything.
 I've also found it handy to syntax highlight the dump files (`--dump`) when output into a file.
 You can either make the file extension match an input file